ptti/ptti/README-Assumptions.md

 6th of March.
 The values for *β* that were discovered by the optimisation process are,

-  * 0.175 (equivalent to R = 1.2) from the first of January to the 12th of February
+  * 0.1529 (equivalent to R = 1) from the first of January to the 12th of February
-  * 1.15  (equivalent to R = 8) from the 12th of February until lock-down
+  * 1.59   (equivalent to R = 11) from the 12th of February until lock-down
-  * 0.144 (equivalent to R = 1) during lock-down
+  * 0.1529 (equivalent to R = 1) during lock-down

 Of these, only the third is meaningful.
 The first may be disregarded as it is before the notional start of the epidemic implied by the UK government mortality data.
+Seeding the simulation on the first of January with one infectious individual, a value implying that R = 1 will maintain this until the notional start of the epidemic.
+That this was found automatically through fitting is a sanity check for identifying the 12th of February as the key date.

-The second figure of 1.15 (R = 8) during the initial phase of the epidemic is conspicuously high and this bears explanation.
+The second figure of 1.59 (R = 11) during the initial phase of the epidemic is conspicuously high and this bears explanation.
 It is, nevertheless, implied by the data as can be clearly seen from the figure when presented with a logarithmic scale.
-This value can be revised downwards easily by moving the notional start of the epidemic earlier and a value close to the scientific consensus value is obtained towards the end of December or beginning of January, the specific date not being very influential.
+This value can be revised downwards easily by moving the notional start of the epidemic earlier and a value close to the scientific consensus value is obtained towards the end of December or the beginning of January, the specific date not being very influential for obtaining this value.
 The resulting curve, however, no longer matches the initial data.

-The final figure of 0.144 (R = 1) during lock-down appears to be robust against all efforts to vary the starting date and intervention timing, varying from slightly below to slightly above.
+The final figure of 0.1529 (R = 1) during lock-down appears to be robust against all efforts to vary the starting date and intervention timing, varying from slightly below to slightly above.
 Whilst the initial UK government data is suspect, the later data appears more reliable.

-On this basis, then, we can infer that *if* it is correct that lock-down reduces contact by 70% [citation] *then* the initial value for the infectiousness should be 0.476, implying R0 of 3.3, within the range of scientific consensus.
+On this basis, then, we can infer that *if* it is correct that lock-down reduces contact by 70% [citation] *then* the initial value for the infectiousness should be 0.51, implying R0 of 3.5, at the high end of the range of scientific consensus.
 By adjusting the notional start of the epidemic to be in late December or early January, we obtain such an initial value without perturbing the fit or value of infectiousness during the lock-down period.

+## Adjustment to dates

+Recall that this model assumes individuals are removed through hospitalisation or death.
+From what we have observed of disease progression, the second phase of the illness leading to death typically lasts 2-3 weeks.
+If the mean is 18 days, this means that, when fitting to mortality data with this model, an adjustment of 18 days is required.
+Therefore, measured as the first active case, the date implied by the UK government data is not the 12th of February but the 25th of January, and by the above argument, we believe the true beginning of the epidemic in the UK to be in mid-December.

+## Conclusions from fitting

 We therefore conclude that the following are *consistent with* the data:

+  1. The UK government data implies an unreasonably high infectiousness and the epidemic beginning on the 25th of January.
-  1. The COVID-19 epidemic in the UK was probably seeded at the end of December or beginning of January.
+  2. The COVID-19 epidemic in the UK was probably seeded at in the middle to end of December 2019.
-  2. The reproduction number for a completely susceptible population in the absence of any interventions is about 3.3, implying an appropriate value for *β* in our full model (*c* equal to 13 without interventions) of 0.036.
+  3. The reproduction number for a completely susceptible population in the absence of any interventions is about 3.3, implying an appropriate value for *β* in our full model (*c* equal to 13 without interventions) of 0.036.